List of specialized agencies of the United Nations

-United Nations Specialized Agencies are autonomous organizations working with the United Nations and each other through the co-ordinating machinery of the United Nations Economic and Social Council at the intergovernmental level, and through the Chief Executives Board for co-ordination (CEB) at the inter-secretariat level.
+United Nations specialized agencies are autonomous organizations working with the United Nations (UN) and each other through the structure of the United Nations Economic and Social Council at the intergovernmental level, and through the Chief Executives Board for Coordination (CEB) at the intersecretariat level.

-One of the principal objectives of the U.N. is to solve economic, social, cultural and humanitarian problems through international cooperation.
-Several specialized agencies have been set up to achieve these goals, agencies which may or may not have been created by the United Nations, but they are incorporated into the United Nations System by the United Nations Economic and Social Council acting under Articles 57 and 63 of the United Nations Charter.
-At present, the U.N. has in total 15 specialized agencies that carry out various functions on behalf of the UN.
+One of the principal objectives of the UN is to solve economic, social, cultural and humanitarian issues through international cooperation.
+Several specialized agencies have been set up to achieve these goals, agencies which may or may not have been created by the UN, but were incorporated into the United Nations System by the United Nations Economic and Social Council acting under Articles 57 and 63 of the United Nations Charter.
+At present, the UN has in total 15 specialized agencies that carry out various functions on behalf of the UN.
 The specialized agencies are listed below.

 Food and Agriculture Organization (FAO)

 The Food and Agriculture Organization of the United Nations leads international efforts to defeat hunger.
 Serving both developed and developing countries, FAO acts as a neutral forum where all nations meet as equals to negotiate agreements and debate policy.
 FAO's mandate is to raise levels of nutrition, improve agricultural productivity, better the lives of rural populations and contribute to the growth of the world economy.
 FAO is the largest of the U.N. agencies.
-It was established in 1945 and its headquarters is in Rome, Italy.
+It was established in 1945, succeeding the International Institute of Agriculture, and its headquarters is in Rome.

 International Civil Aviation Organization (ICAO)

 The International Civil Aviation Organization (ICAO) was founded in 1947.
 It codifies the principles and techniques of international air navigation and fosters the planning and development of international air transport to ensure safe and orderly growth.
-Its headquarters are located in the Quartier international de Montréal of Montreal, Quebec.
+Its headquarters are located in Montreal, Canada.

 The ICAO Council adopts standards and recommended practices concerning air navigation, prevention of unlawful interference, and facilitation of border-crossing procedures for international civil aviation.
-In addition, ICAO defines the protocols for air accident investigation followed by transport safety authorities in countries signatory to the Convention on International Civil Aviation, commonly known as the Chicago Convention.
+In addition, ICAO defines the protocols for air accident investigation followed by transport safety authorities in countries signatory to the Convention on International Civil Aviation.